vandresen/DatabaseManager/DatabaseManager/Server/Documentation/Manage Predictions.md

 * Min: This sets the minimum number of characters for the specified attribute.
 Default is 20.
 * Max: This sets the maximum number of characters for the specified attribute.
 Default is 20.

+#### IsEqualTo
+Checks that the data attribute is equal to the specified value.
+If the data attribute is not equal to the specified value, then this rule fails.
+If entering more than one specified value, values can be separated using a delimiter.
+Arguments:
+* Value: Accepted value(s)
+* Delimiter: A delimiter to separate the accepted values.
+Default is ,.

 #### Predictions
 Prediction rules use QC rules to make automated predictions for correcting